 DON'T: Never give your dog chicken bones that are prone to splinter and could puncture her intestine, any of the foods known to be toxic to dogs (chocolate, grapes or raisins, onions, macadamia nuts, walnuts, avocados, garlic), greasy table scraps or junk food.
-I encourage everyone who lives with and loves a dog to consider making your dog's food at home, with guidance from your veterinarian relative to ingredients and ratios of each, as well as portion control.
+I encourage everyone who lives with and loves a dog to consider making your furry friend's food at home, with guidance from your veterinarian relative to ingredients and ratios of each, as well as portion control.
 Feeding a controlled diet of healthy homemade food to your dog can keep his or her weight constant and avoid obesity.
 A low-fat diet for dogs prone to lipidemia will keep cholesterol levels (which should be checked regularly) in the safe zone, and a shiny coat is just a bonus.

-Other toxic items that your dog may think are food, such as antifreeze, rat poison,alcohol, xylitol (an artificial sweetner often added to chewing gum and toothpaste that is highly toxic to dogs and can be fatal), acetone, and others that you can find listed online or in books about proper care of dogs) should never be left where she can come in contact with them.
+Other toxic items that your dog may think are food, such as antifreeze, rat poison,alcohol, xylitol (an artificial sweetner often added to chewing gum and toothpaste that is highly toxic to dogs and can be fatal), acetone, and others that you can find listed online or in books about proper care of dogs should never be left where she or he can come in contact with them.
 I've read that antifreeze has a sweet taste that attracts pets, and a very small amount will kill a dog.
-If you have toxic chemicals at your house that could poison your dog, keep them locked away in a storage room or shed, preferably on a high shelf.
+If you have toxic chemicals at your house that could poison your pet, keep them locked away in a storage room or shed, preferably on a high shelf.

 The same goes for any medications, whether prescription or over-the-counter.
-Many tablets have a sugar base, and dogs love sugar even though it's bad for them (just as people do).
+Many tablets have a sugar base, and dogs love sugar even though it's bad for them (just as humans do).
 Be extra careful when you shake a pill into your hand so that nothing else falls from the bottle onto the floor where your dog can find and eat it.
 One stray acetaminophen tablet eaten by a dog could cause kidney failure.
-I learned early on to open medication bottles over a wide counter to ensure no capsule or pill that might fall from the bottle would hit the floor, and always took my meds before getting sleepy (safer for both Puppy Girl and me).
-As for that sweet taste, if you have a dog in your home, it's safer not to ever buy any item that contains the artificial sweetener, xylitol, which is extremely toxic to dogs and can prove fatal.
+I learned early on to open medication bottles over a deep counter to ensure no capsule or pill that might fall from the bottle would hit the floor, and always took my meds before getting sleepy (safer for both Puppy Girl and me).

-You should also become familiar with the hundreds of plants that are poisonous to dogs, and either keep them out of your home and yard, or make certain your fur friend can't get to them for a chance nibble.
+You should also become familiar with the hundreds of plants that are poisonous to dogs, and either keep them out of your home and yard, or make certain your canine family member can't get to them for a chance nibble.
 Your dog's health is your responsibility, and it's up to you to keep her or him safe from harm.
-Your dog trusts you, so don't ever betray that trust by being careless.
+Your pup trusts you, so don't ever betray that trust by being careless.

-I waited till rather late in life to learn the joys of loving and being loved by a pet.
-Still, it's "better late than never", as the old saw goes.
-Sure, I made mistakes because I didn't know any better.
+Yes, I waited until rather late in life to learn the joys of loving and being loved by a pet.
+Still, it's "better late than never," as the old adage goes.
+Certainly, I made mistakes because I didn't know any better.
 Some I corrected, but just learned to live with others.
-One thing is for certain: Puppy Girl brought more joy into my life than I expected from that little bundle of fur I brought home in early 2005, and I'm confident I kept my part of the deal--to love and care for her.
+One thing I know for certain: Puppy Girl brought more joy into my life than I expected from that little bundle of fur I brought home in early 2005, and I'm confident I kept my part of the deal--to love and care for her.

 One more suggestion, and this is something I learned after choosing my own pet.
 Check out adoptable dogs at a local pet shelter before you look anywhere else for a furry companion.
 By adopting a dog, you may bypass the cute puppy stage (although there are often puppies left at shelters), but that can be an advantage.
 You may get a dog that's already house-trained and past the adolescent stage.
-Giving a homeless dog a "forever home" and lots of love will earn you plenty of gratitude from your new pet and give you the satisfaction of knowing you saved that dog's life.
+Giving a homeless dog a "forever home" and lots of love will earn you plenty of gratitude from your new pet and give you the satisfaction of knowing you may have saved that dog's life.

 I hope you enjoyed reading about my adventures as a pet parent on the "learn-as-you-go" plan and that you picked up a few helpful tips in the process.
-I've written other hubs about my Puppy Girl that you can may enjoy and can find on my Profile page.
+I've written other hubs about my Puppy Girl that you may enjoy and can find on my Profile page.